How to Measure for Compression Socks: Step-by-Step Guide with Size Chart

 Step 4: Measure the Thigh Circumference (for Thigh‑High or Pantyhose)

+Thigh‑high stockings need to hug the thigh comfortably without cutting off circulation.
 Many brands include a silicone band at the top to hold the stocking in place; if the circumference is off, that band can pinch or slip.
-It’s better to measure twice to be sure.
+It's better to measure twice to be sure.

 Step 5: Measure the Leg Length to the Thigh or Hip

-If you’re between sizes, err on the longer side—garments can be folded down slightly, but they can’t stretch if too short.
+For thigh‑high stockings: measure from the floor to the point where you took the thigh circumference.
+For pantyhose: measure from the floor to your hip (around the iliac crest).
+Write down this measurement.
+If you're between sizes, err on the longer side.
+Garments can be folded down slightly, but they can't stretch if too short.

 These measurements ensure the garment sits in the right place and doesn't sag.
 Remember, once you start wearing compression daily, you'll get used to the snug feeling.
 Many of our clients say they feel "naked" without their stockings after a few weeks!